 I am willing to donate $5 to the Mater Dei Friends & Alumni Association in order to become eligible for membership.

-Joining ETFCU and/or opening a Vertical Checking account can be done online.
-All of ETFCU’s Indiana, Kentucky, and Tennessee branch lobbies are closed to help prevent the spread of COVID-19, but normal drive-thru hours are still in effect.
-Lending and account services are available through scheduled appointment, online, or by phone (812.477.9271 or 800.800.9271).
+Joining ETFCU and/or opening a CD can be done online.
+The lobbies of the main branch in Evansville and the branches in Vincennes and West Evansville will reopen next week.
+The rest of ETFCU’s Indiana, Kentucky, and Tennessee branch lobbies remain closed to help prevent the spread of COVID-19, but normal drive-thru hours are still in effect.
+Lending and account services are also available through scheduled appointment, online, or by phone (812.477.9271 or 800.800.9271).

 A minimum of $5 must remain on deposit in your account to retain your membership.

-ETFCU belongs to both the CO-OP Shared Branch/ATM network and the Alliance One ATM network, a national network that offers surcharge-free access to nearly 5,000 locations owned by 1,000 financial institutions.
+ETFCU belongs to both the CO-OP ATM network and the Alliance One ATM network, which is a national network that offers surcharge-free access to nearly 5,000 locations owned by 1,000 financial institutions.

 Credit Union Overview

-Evansville Teachers Federal Credit Union is currently the third largest credit union in Indiana, with more than 219,000 members and assets in excess of $1.8 billion.
+Evansville Teachers Federal Credit Union is currently the third largest credit union in Indiana, with more than 235,000 members and assets in excess of $2.2 billion.
 Established in 1936, the founding members were several Evansville teachers who pooled “their savings to generate much needed loans for the fellow workers and themselves.”
 Membership grew as other educational groups in southwestern Indiana were added to the FOM, and in 1992, the Owensboro (KY) Public Schools Federal Credit Union merged with ETFCU.
 In November 2018, ETFCU announced that its acquisition of Louisville-based American Founders Bank (AFB) had been finalized.
-Five AFB branches in Kentucky have been reopened, operating as “Liberty Financial, a division of Evansville Teachers Federal Credit Union.
+Five AFB branches in Kentucky now operate as “Liberty Financial, a division of Evansville Teachers Federal Credit Union.

-When compared to the High Yield RCAs tracked by DepositAccounts.com that are available nationwide and have maximum qualifying balances of at least $20k, Evansville Teachers Federal Credit Union’s Vertical Checking APY currently ranks first*.
+When compared to 207 similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide and require a minimum deposit of $5k or less, Evansville Teachers Federal Credit Union’s 2-year CD APY currently ranks first

-To look for the best Reward Checking Account rates, both nationwide and in your state, please refer to our High Yield Reward Checking Account Rates Table page.
+To search for the best CD rates, both nationwide and state specific, please refer to our CD rates table page.